Tozo10/Pincode-Api-Usage/README.md

-6)The Main Page with some results:
+6) The Main Page with some results:

 ![6](https://github.com/user-attachments/assets/b64ef28d-e0de-4813-990a-19bb78a6b047)